dbcli/pgcli/README.rst

 OS X:
 =====

 Easiest way to install pgcli is using brew.
+Please be aware that this will install postgres via brew if it wasn't installed via brew.

 ::

     $ brew install pgcli

 Done!

+If you have postgres installed via a different means (such as PostgresApp), you can ``brew install --build-from-source pgcli`` which will skip installing postgres via brew if postgres is available in the path.

 Alternatively, you can install ``pgcli`` as a python package using a package manager called called ``pip``.
 You will need postgres installed on your system